XP-NETWORK/deploy-customHTS-hedera/README.md

-# deploy-customHTS-hedera
+# CustomHTS smart contract deployment

-A repository for deployment of custom HST compatible NFT contracts
+A repository for the deployment of custom HST-compatible NFT contracts